hasindu2008/f5c/_docs/output.md

 ```

 Note that the beginning of the alignment could be crude due to the adaptor and barcode in the raw signal.
 In future versions, an option for this trimming may be introduced.
-Until then, if there is an huge step in the alignment in the beginning, that part could be trimmed by the user.
+Until then, if there is a huge step in the alignment in the beginning, that part could be trimmed by the user.

-## eventalign output
+## eventalign

 ### eventalign tsv output